DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/debugging-tests.md

 ![Browser Footer](../../images/working-with-testcafe-studio/footer.png)

-### Features Useful for Debugging
+### Debugging Features

 TestCafe Studio includes features that help you find the cause of issues in your tests.

 #### Screenshots

-TestCafe Studio can capture screenshots of a browser window during test runs.
+TestCafe Studio can capture screenshots during a test.
 You can analyze these screenshots to determine the cause of issues.

 There are two ways to take screenshots: